 Girls, if you decide you do want to sleep with someone, we would recommend taking them back to your hostel/hotel.
 By doing this you know where you are and your friends will be close by.
 You don't need to worry about walking back alone or trying to get a taxi back that late at night.
 If you do decide to go back to his place, then ensure your friends know where you are and that you have enough money and a phone number for a licensed taxi.
 Don't forget condoms!

 Do not feel pressurised into sleeping with someone you have only just met or are unsure about in any way.
 If they are a nice person, they will wait until you are ready.
-It's worth your while spending some time getting to know them and letting your friends suss them out as well before you take it any further.

 Sex is fun, but only when it's safe.
 You are important, so look after yourself!
-That's it, lecture over!